 - Allow the toffee to sit for an hour then break up into shards.

-- Top the pie with the mascarpone whipped cream and toffee.
-Serve and enjoy!
+- Top up your pie with the whipped cream and decorate with toffee chunks.
+Serve immediately.